tabraz5373/Assesment/README.md

 terraform apply

-# the above main.tf will provision a VPC, subnets, firewall rules, and a web server instance on GCP using Terraform.
+#the above main.tf will provision a VPC, subnets, firewall rules, and a web server instance on GCP using Terraform.
 The web server will be accessible via HTTP/HTTPS.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
+# Jenkins CI/CD Pipeline

 # Pre-requisites:
 #Install Jenkins on a server